Derppening/HiGitClass-DatasetCollector/README.md

 - `--parallel`: Download README and repo topics in parallel
 - `--pretty`: Output pretty JSON

-### Document Format Transformation (`transform-doc`)
+### Dataset Format Transformation (`transform-dataset`)

 This subcommand transforms the `output.json` emitted by the `fetch` command to the format accepted by HiGitClass, which is a list of JSON objects delimited by newlines.
+In addition, this subcommand also performs text preprocessing and emits `dataset.txt` required by ESim for embedding discovery.

+This step can be run immediately after the data has been collected by `fetch`, or deferred until all entries in the dataset has been labeled.

 Required Arguments:

-- `--input`: The input file emitted by `fetch`
+- `[INPUT]`: The input file emitted by `fetch`

+Optional Arguments:

-- `--output`: The location to the output file
+- `--output-dir`: The directory to output `Hier.json` and `dataset.txt`

-### Dataset Format Transformation (`transform-dataset`)
+### Label Extraction (`emit-labels`)

-This subcommand outputs `dataset.txt` and `labels.txt` based on the given *transformed* dataset.
+This subcommand outputs `labels.txt` based on the given *transformed* dataset.

+This step should be run only after all entries in the dataset has been labeled.

 Required Arguments:

-- `--input`: The path to the input *transformed* JSON
+- `[INPUT]`: The path to the input *transformed* JSON
-    - Note that the file must be transformed (by running through `transform-doc`)
+    - Note that the file must be transformed (by running through `transform-dataset`)

 Optional Arguments:

-- `--output`: The directory to output `dataset.txt` and `labels.txt`
+- `--output`: The directory to output `labels.txt`